strongloop/flow-engine/README.md

 and flow-engine can pick up the new tasks without additional configuration.

 # flow-engine and IBM apiconnect-microgateway
 The flow-engine is designed to be the heart of a gateway or reverse proxy.
-It is included and used as part of the apiconnect-microgateway module that provides API policies enforcement.
-Each API policy is implemented as a flow-engine task, and the policies enformance is described as the assembly flow to be executed by the flow-engine.
+It is included and used as part of the apiconnect-microgateway module that serves as API policies enformcenet point.

+Each API policy on the apiconnect-microgateway is implemented as a flow-engine task.
+And what and when API policies need to be enforced is describe as the assembly flow to be executed by the flow-engine.

 #Installation
 `npm install flow-engine`